VIB-PSB/MINI-AC/example/README.md

 	- column 5: Enrichment fold of gene ontology enrichment.
 	- column 6: Number of target genes in regulons with gene ontology annotation.
 	- column 7: Number of genes annotated to the gene ontology term indicated in column 2.
-	- column 8: Overlapp between column 6 and column 7, meaning number of target genes in the regulon annotated to the gene ontology term indicated in column 2.
+	- column 8: Overlap between column 6 and column 7, meaning number of target genes in the regulon annotated to the gene ontology term indicated in column 2.
 	- column 9: Gene IDs of the target genes indicated in column 8.
-	- column 10: Decription of the gene ontology term indicated in column 2.
+	- column 10: Description of the gene ontology term indicated in column 2.
 ### Integrative results
 - **integrative_outputs**: Contains a group of files that, per input ACR file, integrate the motif enrichment, network and GO enrichment results with the expression data provided by the user.
 	- **TF centered output**: Enrichment information per TF.
 Since one TF can be associated with multiple motifs, the motif enrichment statistics are collapsed per TF.
 It integrates motif enrichment, network, GO enrichment and DE information, as well as metadata of each TF.
-The association of one TF with multiple motif can cause big jumps in motif rank.
+The association of one TF with multiple motifs can cause big jumps in motif rank.
 Below, the columns' content is explained in groups.
 		```
 		bundle_sheath_marand_top10k_TF_centric.xlsx
 		mesophyll_marand_top10k_TF_centric.xlsx